Djaenk/zyBooks-Activity-Completer/README.md

 # zyBooks Activity Completer
 This is a Python script which automatically completes participation activities on the zyBooks platform.
 A Java GUI version was previously in development, but has been dropped as I no longer have access to a zyBook.
-If an issue is encountered, feel free to log it and also contact me about it, as I don't check this project often anymore.
+If a problem is encountered, feel free to create an issue and attach the generated `exception.log` file.
+You may also want to contact me about it, as I don't check this project often anymore.
 The same goes for pull requests, should anybody want to update the script.

 ## Requirements
 The Firefox web browser is required to use this script, which can be downloaded at [Mozilla's official site](https://www.mozilla.org/en-US/firefox/new/).